kiranwood/LHL-SQL-Project/starting_with_questions.md

 ```

 SELECT 		country,
 		AVG(productcount) AS avgproduct
+FROM
+	( -- subquery to count products per visitor
-FROM (SELECT visitorid, city, country,
+	SELECT		visitorid, city, country,
 			COUNT(productsku) AS productcount
 	FROM		transaction_details
 	LEFT JOIN 	transactions
 	USING 		(visitid)
-GROUP BY visitorid, city, country)
+	GROUP BY	visitorid, city, country
+	)
 GROUP BY	country
 ORDER BY	avgproduct DESC
 ```

 ```
 SELECT		city,
 		AVG(productcount) AS avgproduct
+FROM
+	( -- subquery to count products per visitor
-FROM (SELECT visitorid, city, country,
+	SELECT		visitorid, city, country,
 			COUNT(productsku) AS productcount
 	FROM 		transaction_details
 	LEFT JOIN 	transactions
 	USING 		(visitid)
-GROUP BY visitorid, city, country)
+	GROUP BY	visitorid, city, country
+	)
 GROUP BY	city
 ORDER BY	avgproduct DESC
 ```